itsmedhruvin/Python-for-ROS/README.md

-# 🤖 Python Basics for Robotics — Course Project
+# 🤖 Python for Robotics —

 A hands-on robotics project built entirely in Python, where I programmed a TurtleBot3 (simulation) and a FastBot (real robot) to perform autonomous motion control, sensor reading, and basic obstacle avoidance — all from scratch.